Site Search

 in conclusion

-This time, we introduced updates to the Actions feature.
-There has been an EOL (End of Life) announcement regarding the Rules/Hooks function, so it is expected that more processing that can be realized with the Actions function will be added in the future.
+This time, we introduced how to customize SAML responses in the Actions feature update.
+Since the EOL (End of Life) announcement for the Rules/Hooks feature has been made, it is expected that more processes that can be implemented with the Actions feature will continue to be added in the future.

 We will continue to update the information as updates are implemented.